Skip to main content

 Ajabdeh, aapko hum jeetne nahi denge.
 Haan Ajabdeh, aap ke putra aap ke pati sab apse dur kar denge hum.
 Sab!

-It was another voice, as the face became clearer from the dark.
+It was another voice, as the face became clearer in the dark.

 “ Survi?”
-Her mother asked scared seeing her hold her head.
-Pratap turned around scared.
-Survi's vision blurted as everything looked dark.
-The only thing she saw was Pratap's face then another in the vision.
-Dheer Bai Bhattyani.
+Her mother asked, scared seeing her hold her head.
+Pratap turned around, scared.
+Survi's vision blurred as everything looked dark.
+The only thing she saw was Pratap's face, then another in the vision.
+Dheer Bai Bhatiyani.
 She held the chair near her to balance herself.
 She was about to fall when Pratap caught her.

 “ Ajabdeh?”
 His voice echoed in her head. " What's wrong?
 What's wrong?"